muratk5n/thirdwave/en/README.md

 ---

+Anti-semitism, critical of Israel.. what's the difference.
+People's eyes will float, brains not registering anything past "anti-", and the right corners will get the message.

+---

 Notice when they were hitting Corbyn with that how the narrative also came coupled with a pro-Russia "accusation".
 It may not have made sense at first, such talk in a country who was "on the right side" of